 Property and Estates

-Robert has particular interest and expertise in traditional land cases.
+Robert’s practice has developed a heavy bias towards land disputes.
 In 2016 he published (with William Webster) a textbook on the “Restrictions on the use of land” (Wildy, Simmonds and Hill).
 The book focuses on: public rights of way, easements, restrictive covenants, applications to list buildings as assets of community value and village greens applications.
 Robert has expertise in all of these areas as well as adverse possession, boundary disputes and planning enforcement.

 - 4 days in the First Tier Tribunal (Property Chamber) representing 7 applicants in their application for prescriptive easements

 - 2 days in the First Tier Tribunal (Property Chamber) representing a developer in their objection to the registration of a prescriptive right of way over land with planning permission

 - Instructions to advise and represent in the First Tier Tribunal (Property Chamber) in relation to a claim for adverse possession of registered land under Pre-Land Registration Act 2002 rules

 - 7 days at a non-statutory inquiry acting for the objector (as junior to William Webster) at a public inquiry relating to a large-scale development in Exeter (Village Green Application)